nyorc/dotfiles/README.md

 # Dotfiles

 nyogjtrc's dotfiles.

-Managed by Homemaker, but now move on ansible
+manage dotfiles with Ansible, works with mac and ubuntu

 [TOC]